conradf7/ebs-encrypt/README.md

 Encrypt the EBS volumes of one or more (or all!)
 EC2 instances within a particular region in the AWS account, using the default aws ebs key or a specified customer master key (CMK) within the account

+        NOTE:
-        NOTE: This will encrypt all volumes for the EC2,  including the ROOT volume :)
+        **This will encrypt all volumes for the EC2,  including the ROOT volume** :)

+        **If an EC2 instance is in the running state, it will be STOPPED first, before its volumes are encrypted**

 ## Python version:
 This is portable and tested to work using ANY major release of python,